 - residence address

-- jurisdictions the user is tax resident
+- jurisdictions where the user is tax resident

 - tax identification number (TIN), for example an IRD number for New Zealand tax residents.